 Imagining the Dutch: Themes in Dutch History

-The goal of Imagining the Dutch is to familiarize a diverse group of students with core aspects of Dutch history and the way the Netherlands is imagined.
+The course Imagining the Dutch will familiarize students with core aspects of Dutch history and the way the Netherlands is imagined.
 Students will learn how to connect Dutch history with a number of present-day public debates on issues such as national identity, tolerance, environment, colonialism, World War II, democracy, and multiculturalism.
 There is no language component for Imagining the Dutch.
-You can find more information in the course description using the link above.
+You can find more information in the course description in the Exchange Study Guide.

 This course is offered twice a year, once during the Fall semester and once during the Spring semester.
 In the Fall semester, Imagining the Dutch takes place during Period 1.
 In the Spring semester, this course spans two periods, periods 4 and 5.
 This means that during the Spring semester, this course is spread out over a longer period of time, but you will meet fewer times per week.
 It is not possible to choose just one period or the other.